Vinelab/bowler/README.md

 # Bowler
-A package that makes AMQP protocol implementation using rabbitmq server easy and straightforward.
+A Laravel package that implements the AMQP protocol using the rabbitmq server easaly and efficiently.

+It gives you the complete freedom to:
+1- Customize message publishing.
+2- Customize message consumption.
+3- Customize message dead lettering.
+4- Handle application errors and deal with the corresponding message accordingly.
+5- Provide an expressive consumer queue setup or handle setup from command line.
+6- Generate, queue specific, message handlers from the command line.
+7- Limited admin functionalities.

+These will facilitate drastically the way you use Rabbitmq and broaden its functionality.

 ## Installation